prometheus/snmp_exporter/generator/README.md

 If you would like to run the generator in docker to generate your `snmp.yml` config run the following commands.

 ```
-# Build the image
 docker build -t snmp-generator .

-# The following command will:
-# - Mount the directory containing your MIB files to /root/.snmp/mibs \
-# - Mount your generator.yml to working directory \
-# - Mount a directory for the resulting config file \
-# - Run the generator with output directory defined (inside the container) \

 docker run -ti \
   -v $PWD/mibs:/root/.snmp/mibs \
   -v $PWD/generator.yml:/opt/generator.yml:ro \